kopp/minipython/docs/tutorials/next.rst

 The examples in the tutorials are simple to explain but may not be the simplest or most efficient implementations.
 We've left out lots of *really fun stuff* so we could concentrate on arming you with the basics.
-If you *really* want to know how to make MicroPython fly on the BBC micro:bit then read the API reference documentation.
+If you *really* want to know how to make MiniPython fly on the BBC micro:bit then read the API reference documentation.
 It contains information about *all* the capabilities available to you.

 Explore, experiment and be fearless trying things out ~ for these are the attributes of a virtuoso coder.
-To encourage you we have hidden a number of `Easter eggs <https://en.wikipedia.org/wiki/Easter_egg_(media)>`_ in MicroPython and the Python code editors.
+To encourage you we have hidden a number of `Easter eggs <https://en.wikipedia.org/wiki/Easter_egg_(media)>`_ in MiniPython and the Python code editors.
 They're fun rewards for looking "under the hood" and "poking with a stick".